TubaAdrienn/SZFM_2020_2_Softies/documentation/functional_specification.md

 * Mastermind game ⟶ Button to chose the game, game implementation.
 * Showing rules for the game ⟶ Display the rules after chosing a game but before starting it.
 * Displaying High Score ⟶ Saving and querying highscores to MySQL Database.
-* Tic-Tac-Toe AI ⟶ Option to chose between versus AI or 2 player mode.
+* Tic-Tac-Toe TicTacToe ⟶ Option to chose between versus TicTacToe or 2 player mode.
 * Child friendly display ⟶ Happy, warm colors, no scary pictures and no harmful content.
 * Low system requirements ⟶ Should run fast on a microwave too.